 Now, for the first time in Club history, *four* peanut wagglers have answered the collective cry of squirrels that won't take "no" for an answer.
 Rising sophomores Cecilia Ngo, Mathew Wiesman, and Angela Song are joined by doctoral student Christian Fischer to create a university-wide presidential panel devoted to serving the Sunday peanut buffet.

 We are dedicated to the feeding and welfare of the squirrels on campus, and we publicize this goal through awesome t-shirts, too.

-Meetings of the Club are held every Sunday, barring inclement weather, on the U-M campus.
-Members meet at 4 p.m. on the steps of Harlan Hatcher Graduate Library, take a handful or two of peanuts, and usually spend the next half hour feeding squirrels on the Diag.
+Meetings of the Club are held every Sunday and Thursday, barring inclement weather, on the U-M campus.
+Members meet at 12 p.m. on the steps of Harlan Hatcher Graduate Library, take a handful or two of peanuts, and usually spend the next half hour feeding squirrels on the Diag.
 Squirrel Club meetings rarely occur during Winter, although meetings are called when the weather allows, but the weekly Fall schedule resumes in late March, once the snow thaws.